durham-qlm/durham-qlm.github.io/join/availablephd.md

   <tr>
     <td>
-            <b>Dipolar quantum gas of atoms</b><br>
+            <b>Ultracold mixtures of caesium and silver for the association of very dipolar molecules</b><br>
-            Ultracold gases of atoms and molecules are an important resource for the precise experimental study of quantum mechanics.
-In these experiments, dipole-dipole interactions can be used to engineer long-range and tunable interactions between particles, thereby enabling the study of complex many-body phenomena.
-In this project, we will develop a new apparatus for the study of dipolar quantum gases.
-This will include an exploration of laser cooling and optical trapping of atoms, and the study of collisions and interactions in atomic mixtures.<br>
+            Ultracold molecules are an important new platform for quantum science.
+Large electric dipole moments enable long-range interactions that cause quantum entanglement between different molecules in the gas.
+Meanwhile, quantum information can be encoded in the rich structure of rotation and vibration states of the molecules.
+At Durham, we have had great success in creating ultracold molecules by association from pre-cooled atomic mixtures.
+In this project, we will develop a new experiment for the study of ultracold mixtures of caesium and silver atoms.
+Diatomic CsAg molecules associated from this mixture would exhibit dipole moments up to 13.5 D, yielding dipolar interactions 1-2 orders of magnitude stronger than are available in current experiments. <br>
             This is a new experimental project, for further information contact <a href="mailto:p.d.gregory@durham.ac.uk">Dr. Gregory</a>.
   </td>
          <td width=300 align=center><img src="img/dipole.jpg" alt="Lasers and optics typical of ultracold experiments" /></td>